 We will be here disclosing some psychological tips that would trigger the users to make conversions.
-A major section of users can be triggered utilizing the same mental triggers.
-All that matters is that you should be having an idea about what factors influence them and how should you be using that factor for marketing your product.
+A significant section of users can be triggered by utilizing the same mental triggers.
+All that matters is that you should be having an idea about what factors influence them and how you should be using that factor for marketing your product.

-Well, the best example would be giant companies such as Apple who manage to trigger the users by releasing new iPhone and iPad after every few months.
+Well, the best example would be giant companies such as Apple, who manage to trigger the users by releasing a new iPhone and iPad after every few months.
 Just because of the psychology to keeping yourself updated with the latest gadget makes one believe toss away the old phones and pick up the latest model.

 Story Telling Works!!!

-The company is promoting an energy drink, but they have managed to leave behind a strong message as story.
-The story leads to conclusion that the brand is associated with discovering the unknown and pushing the limits beyond potential.
+The company is promoting an energy drink, but they have managed to leave behind a strong message as a story.
+The story leads to the conclusion that the brand is associated with discovering the unknown and pushing the limits beyond potential.

-Other perfect example would be the sales campaign initiated by Rob Walker, an author and Joshua Glen.
+Another perfect example would be the sales campaign initiated by Rob Walker, an author and Joshua Glen.
 Both of them hired professional writers to create fictional descriptions of the products they were willing to sell.
 Most of the products were cheap items bought from Thrift stores.
-The best thing was that through merely adding a story as description helped them in garnering 2700% profit.
+The best thing was that merely adding a story as description helped them in garnering 2700% profit.

 Framing a Common Enemy

 An excellent strategy is to create a common enemy so that your ally prospects start investing in your products and services.
 Every consumer has a common enemy in mind that they believe to be failing at delivering desirable results.
 Creating common enemies help you uniting with the customers.
-As a marketer you can use this strategy for offering an explanation for how the enemy brand has failed and how your brand helps in curbing these ill-effects.
-Again, Apple comes out as an example for creating a common enemy for building their brand.
+As a marketer, you can use this strategy for offering an explanation for how the enemy brand has failed and how your brand helps in curbing these ill-effects.
+Again, Apple comes out as an example of creating a common enemy for building their brand.